symfony/symfony-docs/quick_tour/the_big_picture.rst

 If you've used a web framework before, you should feel right at home with Symfony.
 If not, welcome to a whole new way of developing web applications.
-Symfony *embraces* best practices, keeps backwards compatbility (Yes!
+Symfony *embraces* best practices, keeps backwards compatibility (Yes!
 Upgrading is always safe & easy!) and offers long-term support.

 .. _installing-symfony2: